Bryan Cranston: 2013–present: Broadway roles and acclaim

 He acted in the role of Phillip Lacasse, a wealthy paraplegic in the movie The Upside (2017) along with Kevin Hart and Nicole Kidman.
 He was part of the ensemble cast of the 2018 animated film Isle of Dogs, by Wes Anderson, which premiered at the 68th Berlin International Film Festival, where he played the lead dog Chief.
 Cranston appeared in the ninth season of the HBO comedy series Curb Your Enthusiasm, playing Larry David's therapist.
 In October 2018, Cranston became the voice for a new series of Ford commercials featuring the tagline 'Built Ford Proud'.
 In 2019, his production company Moonshot Entertainment signed a deal with Warner Bros.
 Television.

 In 2020, he starred as the lead human, Mack, in the Disney film The One and Only Ivan.
 From 2020 to 2023 he had the lead role in the miniseries Your Honor, playing a judge and the father of a boy who accidentally kills someone.
 In 2022, Cranston reprised the role of Walter White during the final season of the Breaking Bad prequel series Better Call Saul.
 In 2023, Cranston had another appearance as Walter White, alongside Aaron Paul's Jesse, and Raymond Cruz as Tuco Salamanca in a Super Bowl LVII commercial for PopCorners.
 He has stated this could be his final appearance as the character.
-In 2025 it was announced that Cranston would return to the stage in a Ivo van Hove directed production of Arthur Miller's All My Sons acting opposite Marianne Jean-Baptiste and Paapa Essiedu at the West End's Wyndham's Theatre.
+In 2025, Cranston returned to the stage in an acclaimed Ivo van Hove-directed production of Arthur Miller's All My Sons on the West End, acting opposite Marianne Jean-Baptiste and Paapa Essiedu; Cranston was nominated for his second Laurence Olivier Award for Best Actor in 2026.

 In 2024, Cranston appeared in the film Everything's Going to Be Great.
 It was also announced that he would star alongside Lily Gladstone in the action-thriller Lone Wolf, playing a contractor who recruits a troubled veteran for a covert mission.
+In 2025, Cranston had a recurring role as studio head Griffin Mill in the series The Studio.